aranga-nana/angular-spring-boot-micro-services-docker/README.md

 without single configuration our spring boot can auto matically connected to and container name mysql running docker mysql image.
 NOTE:depending on the image environment variable name may chanege. so please change them accordingly

+#### I dont recomand runing db service in container.
+Rather use Amazon RDS or Azure SQL Services.how ever its fine with dev environment.